 # Create the form title, size, and starting position $form = New-Object System.Windows.Forms.Form $form.Text = $PromptTitle $form.Size = New-Object System.Drawing.Size(300, 200) $form.StartPosition = 'CenterScreen'

-This contains the basic information on displaying the form using different properties, such as:
+The PowerShell code contains the basic information on displaying the GUI input form using different properties, such as:

 – Text: the title goes here and is displayed in the title bar of the window